-- Enter display system-parameters country-options and press Enter to verify the system's companding mode for its local stations is set to the desired value (usually, A-Law for Europe and mu-Law for North America and Japan). - If necessary, enter change terminal-parameters 603/302B1 and press Enter to change the default system-level parameters and audio levels for these terminals.
+- 1. Type display system-parameters country-options and press Enter to verify the system's companding mode for its local stations is set to the desired value (usually, A-Law for Europe and mu-Law for North America and Japan). - 2.
+If necessary, type change terminal-parameters 603/302B1 and press Enter to change the default system-level parameters and audio levels for these terminals.